Glossary of Concordium Terms#

 A node that participates in the production of blocks, referred to as validation.

-Data derived from one or more verifiable credentials and/or account credentials, issued by one or more issuers or identity providers, that is shared with a specific verifier.
-A verifiable presentation is tamper-evident and encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-It contains a link that points to the contract and holder ID.
-A presentation that contains a zero-knowledge proof might contain data that confirms the truth of a statement from verifiable credentials or account credentials, but the presentation does not reveal the actual attributes of verifiable credentials.
+Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier.
+A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
+Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs).

 Method whereby a user can add account weight of their account to another account that will cast the ballot.
-This is used by users of Desktop Wallet to cast ballots in the 2024 election.
+This allows accounts accessed from wallets without smart contract capabilities to cast votes by delegating to another account held by the same owner.

-Web3 ID is an extension of the core protocol identity with other types of credentials that don’t have stringent requirements and won’t be part of the identity disclosure process, but can also witness a number of other attributes of the holder.
-Examples of this would be club membership credentials, reward programs, etc. There are no requirements imposed on who can be an issuer of these credentials, and in contrast to protocol identities, the Web3 ID credentials can be revoked according to the logic imposed by the issuer.
-This could be that the credential holder can revoke it, the credential expires, or the issuer or some other third party has rights to revoke it.
+Web3 ID is an extension of the core protocol identity with other types of credentials that don’t have to have stringent requirements on anonymity revocation, but can also witness a number of other attributes of the holder.
+Examples of this would be club membership credentials, reward programs, etc. There are no requirements imposed on who can be an issuer of these credentials and in contrast to protocol identities the Web3 ID credentials can be revoked according to the logic imposed by the issuer.
+This could be that the credential holder can revoke it, the credential expires, the issuer, or some other third party has rights to revoke it.

 WebAssembly (Wasm) defines a portable binary-code format and a corresponding text format for executable programs as well as software interfaces for facilitating interactions between such programs and their host environment.
 Smart contracts are deployed on chain as Wasm files.